paulasquin/computer-vision-cs/Assignment2/report.md

 Paul Asquin, CentraleSupélec MSc in AI March 2019

 ## Introduction
-This project aim was to develop a method to identify humans moving in front of a fixed camera without using Deep Learning methods.
-In order to make such think possible, we had to work extensively with "classical techniques" from OpenCV.
+This project aim was to develop a method to identify humans moving in front of a ground-fixed camera without using Deep Learning methods.
+In order to make such think possible, we had to work extensively with "classical techniques" in computer vision, and take advantage of theOpenCV.

 We will consider our project having, as input, the list of images here we want to find humans, and as output, an list of shape (number_of_frame, id_of_box_in_the_frame, box boundaries).
 ## Project structure

 ### Box class
-In order to work on this project, we decided to create our own "box" obje
+In order to work on this project, we decided to create our own "box" object

 ### Interface class